Last updated on January 20th, 2020

 The Ravager class has extremely fast attacks that deal Raw Damage to all enemies around them via the Barbarian’s Carnage ability.
 Monks gain increased Damage, Accuracy and Penetration with Unarmed attacks, and we put that to good use in this Build.
 In my testing with the Ravager, I found that Fists out perform other Weapons in nearly every scenario I faced, particularly if you are poorly geared.
 Bare Fists for the win!

-Ravager Subclasses (No Subclass Monk and No Subclass Barbarian)
+Ravager Subclasses (No Subclass Monk and Berserker Barbarian)

 I chose No Subclass Monk for a couple of reasons.
 First, Barbarians and Monks don’t have a whole lot of survive ability, and taking Helwalker (while tempting), would make them even less so.
 Second, Shattered Pillar has only a maximum of 5 Wounds, which really hurts the damage and Intellect that you gain from Turning Wheel later in the game.
 You can take Nalpazca if you’d like though.
 They will perform incredibly because they gain Wounds no matter what you do in combat, as long as you are under the effects of a Drug.
 I just didn’t want to deal with the hassle.